 Ten-Year Review: Non-signatory Cambodia has expressed interest in the convention, but has not taken any steps to join it.
 Cambodia has participated as an observer at meetings of the convention, but not since 2015.
 It was absent from the vote on a key annual United Nations (UN) resolution promoting the convention in December 2019.

-Cambodia is not known to have ever produced, used, or exported cluster munitions.
-It has not disclosed the size or precise content of its cluster munition stockpile.
-Cambodia’s cluster munition contamination dates from the 1960s and 1970s, when the United States (US) extensively bombed the country in air attacks.
-More recently, in 2011, Thailand fired cluster munitions into Cambodian territory.
+Cambodia is not known to have produced, used, or exported cluster munitions, but it has acquired them.
+Cambodia has not shared information on the types and quantities of its stockpiled cluster munitions.
+Cambodia is contaminated by cluster bombs used by the United States (US) in the 1960s and 1970s.
+In 2011, non-signatory Thailand fired cluster munitions into Cambodian territory.

 The Kingdom of Cambodia has not acceded to the Convention on Cluster Munitions.

-In December 2018, Cambodia was absent from the vote on the UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
-Cambodia has never explained its continued absence from the vote on this annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2019, Cambodia was absent from the vote on a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Cambodia has never explained why it has been absent from the vote on this annual UNGA resolution promoting the convention since the resolution was first introduced in 2015.

-Cambodia has condemned the use of cluster munitions.
+Cambodia has condemned new use of cluster munitions.

-The Cambodia Campaign to Ban Landmines and Cluster Bombs (CCBL) continues to call on the government to approve accession to the Convention on Cluster Munitions.
+The Cambodia Campaign to Ban Landmines and Cluster Bombs continues to urge the government to approve the country’s accession to the Convention on Cluster Munitions.

 Cambodia is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).